 I started experimenting with ceramics after leaving school and then during my Archaeology degree – and attended evening classes in Newcastle and Belfast over much of the following twenty years.

-I have now successfully completed my MA in Design: Ceramics at the University of Bath-Spa.
-It has been an incredible, fascinating and productive two and a half years!
+I successfully completed my MA in Design: Ceramics at the University of Bath-Spa, graduating with distinction in 2016.

-I am developing three strands to my future work:
+Since graduating I have developed three strands to my work:

-- developing as an artist working primarily through clay, drawing and photography
+- Working as an artist working primarily through clay, experimentation, geographical / geological exploration, drawing and photography

 Rupert Brakspear 2017